trussworks/react-uswds/docs/design-pr-reviews.md

 Storybook is our primary resource for everyone on the project outside of the design team for the USSF Design System’s reusable UI components.

-To run storybook locally, run the command  yarn storybook  from your command line.
-This will host the project storybook at localhost:9009.
+To run storybook locally, run the command `npm run storybook` from your command line.
+This will host the project storybook at `localhost:9009`.
 It can be helpful to save this to your bookmarks bar.

 **Running a PR branch for review in the browser without having the repo on your machine**